-Based at Denison Barracks in Hermitage, near Newbury, 42 Engineer Regiment (Geographic) is a Joint Force Command specialist Royal Engineer unit that provides geographic support to all elements of UK Defence; particularly to Army headquarters, formations and units.
+Based at RAF Wyton in Cambridgeshire, near Huntingdon, 42 Engineer Regiment (Geographic) is a Joint Force Command specialist Royal Engineer unit that provides geographic support to all elements of UK Defence; particularly to Army headquarters, formations and units.

 The Regiment consists of the following units: